 There are two main ways to access Willow Lakes in Colorado.
 The first is the Willowbrook Trailhead near the Raven Golf Course at the end of Willowbrook Road in Silverthorne (an amazing Colorado mountain town) on the eastern side of the Gore Range.

 This is the ideal spot to park if you want to take on more of the Gore Range Trail or embark on one of the many awesome side trails.
+We opted to hike from Rock Creek and the added mileage wasn’t too bad.

 First, you definitely do not want to attempt to reach Willow Lakes unless the trail is predominantly snow-free and the avalanche danger has subsided.